Dr V Tamma

 On the other hand, these interferometer techniques can be employed to achieve quantum computational speed up with resources which are scalable and experimentally available with the current technology.
 This can lead to scalable experimental demonstrations of quantum computational supremacy without relying on the yet experimentally demanding implementation of a quantum computer.

-The PhD student will not only benefit from the supervision and the expertise provided by the supervisory team and from the interactions with the members of their groups, but also, given the experiment oriented character of this project, from already established collaborations with leading experimental groups across four different continents.
+The PhD student will not only benefit from the supervision and the expertise provided by the supervisory team at both the University of Portsmouth (Dr. Vincenzo Tamma and Dr. Hui Yu) and the University of Nottingham (Prof. Gerardo Adesso) and from the interactions with the members of their groups, but also, given the experiment oriented character of this project, from already established collaborations with leading experimental groups across four different continents.

-In particular, the quantum optics and quantum information group at University of Portsmouth led by Dr. Vincenzo Tamma has been successful in the study of the fundamental physics at the interplay between quantum physics, quantum information, complexity theory, atomic physics and general relativity, as well as at boosting the real-world implementation of quantum-enhanced technologies for applications in quantum computation, quantum communication, simulation of complex quantum systems, high-precision sensing and imaging.
+In particular, the quantum optics and quantum information group led by Dr. Vincenzo Tamma at the Physics Division and at the Institute of Cosmology and Gravitation at the University of Portsmouth has been successful in the study of the fundamental physics at the interplay between quantum physics, quantum information, complexity theory, atomic physics and general relativity, as well as at boosting the real-world implementation of quantum-enhanced technologies for applications in quantum computation, quantum communication, simulation of complex quantum systems, high-precision sensing and imaging.

 The PhD student will also benefit from the South-East Physics network (SEPnet), which is a regional collaboration of nine universities including Portsmouth.
 Indeed, the SEPnet graduate network provides technical, professional and leadership skills programme, career advice, including employer engagement, internships and other employer-led workplace experience.
 Furthermore, the PhD student will have the possibility to participate in the SEPnet summer schools as well as Physics lecture series and colloquia hold by prominent Physics scientists from international leading institutes.
 She/he will also be encouraged to present her/his work at collaboration meetings as well as research conferences, including SEPnet conferences, and will receive training for outreach research activities to help her/him promote her/his work and develop her/his career.

-Applicants should have a good first degree in Physics or a closely related topic, and a strong interest in quantum information and sensing technologies, and quantum optics.
+Applicants should have a good first degree in Physics or a closely related topic who wish to pursue a PhD in Quantum Technologies.

-Informal enquiries should be directed to Dr Vincenzo Tamma ([email protected]
+Informal enquiries should be directed to Dr Vincenzo Tamma ([Email Address Removed]).

 How to apply: